 Advice for students

-At the end of each college year Threshold receives many queries from students living in private rented accommodation who are unsure of their lease obligations, what notice they are required to give when leaving a leaving and what to do to get their deposit back.
+At the end of each college year Threshold receives many queries from students living in private rented accommodation who are unsure of their lease obligations, what notice they are required to give when leaving a leaving their rented accommodation and what to do to get their deposit back.

 Following the tips below will help ensure that your tenancy is ended correctly and that you have a greater chance of getting your deposit back when you leave.